 Interventional Radiology vs Radiation Oncology: What You Should Know

 In the medical field, there are many nuances in what people do and why they do it.
-This is most evident when professionals work in fields in which they are not only trying to help their patients, but must also be careful to protect themselves from harm.
-Two such careers involve radiation; and yet, understanding the difference of interventional radiology vs radiation oncology is crucial in finding the right equipment to protect yourself.
+This is most evident when professionals work in fields in which they are not only trying to help their patients but must also be careful to protect themselves from harm.
+Two such careers involve radiation; and yet, understanding the difference between interventional radiology vs radiation oncology is crucial in finding the right equipment to protect yourself.

 Understanding the Field of Radiology

 a specialist medical doctor, who has had specific postgraduate training in performing and interpreting diagnostic imaging tests and interventional procedures or treatments that involve the use of X-ray, ultrasound, and magnetic resonance imaging equipment.

 Radiologists specialize in assisting other professionals in their fields, helping to treat patients through the important first steps: providing a diagnosis and treatment through various medical imaging technologies.

 Once a doctor has become a radiologist, they have three different specialties to choose from: diagnostic, interventional, and therapeutic (radiation) oncology.
 This is where we get to the core difference between interventional radiology and radiation oncology.

 Interventional Radiology is a medical specialty in which trained doctors use minimally invasive procedures to diagnose and treat various diseases.
 Interventional Radiologists are trained to use various image-guided technology such as X-rays, MRIs, and CT scans in order to be able to treat patients.
 They use these methods to help them guide a catheter into the body, typically in an artery, aiming to treat the disease internally.

 For example, an Interventional Radiologist will perform an angioplasty, which is a catheter-delivered stent.
 This method allows patients to be treated without having surgery and offers less risk, less pain, and a faster recovery time to the patient.